 UCITS Funds

-Payden Global Equity Income Fund (PYGEIUA ID)
+Payden Global Equity Income Fund (PYGEIUA)

 Base Share Class: USD